Bluice81/TiguBot/README.md

 7. Update the values in the config.json file inside the /src directory.
 Settings "rpc", apiServerAddress and "apiKey" fields.
 We will notify you by email how to valorise these fields.
 You need to purchase a api key from https://www.tigubot.com/.
 8. From the command prompt, run again the command: npm start
 9. When prompted, enter your full wallet private key, this should be an 88 character key as exported from Phantom.
 10. When prompted, enter a <b>32 character</b> password which will encrypt your private key.
 This will be the password you enter to start the program going forward.
-If you lose this password, you can restore deleting the config.json file and redo the steps from step 5.
+If you lose this password, you can restore running npm start again.

 With step 10 the installation is finished!

 Instructions for all subsequent launches and edits to the orders.json file:

 1. (optional) Create or modify the configuration (see next section)
-2. From the command prompt, run the command: npm start 0 (operative mode, see Bot Start Up - Command syntax section)
+2. From the command prompt, run the command: ./start_windows or ./start_macLinux (according to your operating system) your_password 0 (operative mode, see Bot Start Up - Command syntax section)
-3. When prompted, enter your password.

 How to create/edit configuration file: orders.json: